 Fiscal responsibility along with rational exuberance versus the school of stupid money does have blurred lines on a signing like these.
 Every owner wants to know what a player like Harper would mean to an incremental increase in wins, attendance, and revenue.
 They then have to weigh all of those figures against an increase or decrease in profit, and analyzing the team’s salary threshold against the CBT.

-When the Phillies transitioned from 2006 to a playoff team in 2007, there attendance rose 407,000 for the season.
+When the Phillies transitioned from 2006 to a playoff team in 2007, their attendance rose 407,000 for the season.
 It led Jimmy Rollins to publicly call the Phillies fans “frontrunners” who only show up when the team is winning.
-Their stadium would be sold-out for several seasons during the Roy Halladay years and in 2010 they sold 3.77 million seats and steadily fell to 1.83 million in 2015.
-You can do the numbers and see the Phillies could easily fill that stadium from the current levels of half empty to mostly full if they got Bryce Harper, and yes Middleton knows it too.
+Winning brings fans.
+Their stadium would be sold-out for several seasons during the Roy Halladay years and in 2010 they sold 3.77 million seats — but then steadily fell to 1.83 million in 2015.
+You can do the numbers and see the Phillies could easily fill that stadium (again) from the current levels of half empty to “fuller” if they got Bryce Harper without even winning, and yes Middleton knows it too.
 Even at the lower attendance of year’s past for the Phillies, they are turning huge profits of over $90 million last year.